CaroP-unige/assignment1_rt/README.md

 - The linear speed of the movement.

 **Implemented Controls:**
-1. Turtles cannot leave the workspace boundaries.
+- Turtles cannot leave the workspace boundaries.
-2. Turtles maintain a minimum safety distance (>= 2 units).
+- Turtles maintain a minimum safety distance (>= 2 units).

-In both cases, the movement is stopped by forcing the speed to zero.
+In both cases, the movement is stopped by forcing the speed to zero and applying a corrective velocity to ensure the turtles stay within boundaries or maintain a safe distance.

 ## Features